-Antoine Wagner is an American-French artist.
+Antoine Wagner is an French-American artist.
 He works between Woodstock, NY and Paris.

-In 2018, Wagner directed Act II of the Opera Die Walkureat Frank Gehry’s New World Centerin Miami.
+In 2018, Wagner directed Act II of the Opera Die Walküre at Frank Gehry’s New World Centerin Miami.

 Wagner’s site-specific multimedia installation Sentimental Analysis(April 2019) is a response to the legend of Ara the Beautifulat The National Gallery of Armenia.

 Umstellung is Wagner’s most recent work revealing the fine line between fiction and reality.